adniyaYousaf/Weather-App/ReadMe.md

 ### What I learned

-I learned how to use mixin in Sass and how to evaluate a string expression in JavaScript.
+I learned how to fetch data from API in JavaScript.

 ```sass
 @mixin display($display, $justify, $align)